Huyền Chi

 Võ Huyền Chi, also known as Huyền Chi, is a Vietnamese voice actress based in Ho Chi Minh City.
 She worked at TVM Corp and is known for roles in movies, Vietnamese song lyrics for films on HTV3 and voice acting the character Sakura Kinomoto in Cardcaptor Sakura and Ran Mori in Detective Conan.
-She also wrote the Vietnamese lyrics to the song Let It Go from the 2013 Disney film Frozen, whose music video attracted over 20 million views on YouTube Since 2015, she's worked in Ace Media.
+She also wrote the Vietnamese lyrics to the song Let It Go from the 2013 Disney film Frozen, whose music video attracted over 20 million views on YouTube.
+Since 2015, she has worked in Ace Media.